AlexanderPanchyshyn/Yellow-Team-JSON-Project/use-cases.md

 ### Use case 7: User delete his personal bookshelf
 A user logs in to the system.
 The user selects option manage bookshelf.Then select delete his personal bookshelf.
 System delete the user bookshelf.
 The system displays a message.

+### Use case 8: User add new author
+A user logs in to the system.
+The user selects option manage authors.
+Then select add author to authors  database.
+The user fulfill information about author.System add author to  database.
+The system displays a message.

+### Use case 9: User search for books with given author
+A user logs in to the system.
+The user selects option manage books.
+Then select search books with author from book database.
+The user fulfill information about author.
+System search books with given author to database.
+The system displays a message.